gvard/gcal-daily-scheduler/README.md

 This python application is designed to work with the [E&S Digistar](https://en.wikipedia.org/wiki/Digistar) interface, but can be easily used independently.

+Note that the application uses JavaScript code to highlight past and future events (and for something else), so support for JS is desirable.

 ## Dependencies

 * [Flask](https://flask.palletsprojects.com/)